Buy a home in December, and you might save 5 to 7 percent. Find out why this can be the best time of year to make a purchase.

-It’s counter-intuitive, to be sure, but December can be an excellent time to find a home to buy, particularly for buyers who are sick of losing out to others in the busier homebuying months.
+It’s counterintuitive, but December can be an excellent time to find a home.
+That’s particularly true for buyers sick of losing out to others in the busier homebuying months.

-But if you are savvy and willing to brave the elements, shopping in the low season might just get you into a home, and for less money than you’d spend in May.
-One powerful reason for shopping now is value.
-The chances are excellent you’ll be able to buy at a discount compared with prices in the peak home-shopping months.
+But if you are savvy — and willing to brave the elements — shopping in the low season might get you into a home for less money than you’d spend in May.
+Chances are excellent you’ll be able to buy at a discount compared with prices in peak home-shopping months.

-A home’s selling price typically varies throughout the course of the year by 5 to 7 percent, on average, says Atlantic Magazine.
-These fluctuations, “as erratic as they seem, actually occur very predictably: The cost of a home is higher in the summer than in the winter,” Atlantic says.
+A home’s selling price typically varies throughout the course of the year by 5 to 7 percent on average, says The Atlantic.
+These fluctuations, “as erratic as they seem, actually occur very predictably: The cost of a home is higher in the summer than in the winter,” The Atlantic says.

-RealtyTrac, a publisher of real-estate data, combed through its records and found that the best bargains are to be found in October, specifically, Oct.
-8. Looking at 15 years of numbers and 2.7 million October sales, RealtyTrac analysts found that the average sale price then was 2.6 percent below average, that’s a savings of $10,400 on a $400,000 home.
+RealtyTrac, a publisher of real-estate data, combed through 15 years of statistics and found that the best bargains are found in October — specifically, on Oct.
+8. The typical sale price then was 2.6 percent below average, a savings of $10,400 on a $400,000 home.

 1. Limited competition

 In December, there’s no competition to speak of.
 Other (saner?) buyers are at home, gathered around the Christmas tree, opening gifts and preparing a big dinner.

 One worry: You might have trouble finding an agent who’ll write up your offer.
 But if you don’t wait until the last minute to find a Realtor, you should be fine.
 As the Wall Street Journal reported last year, some real estate agents are only too happy to work during the holidays.

 Looking for some end-of-year tax deductions?
 If you close your home purchase before the end of the year, you can deduct certain costs from your 2016 tax return.
 They include: